OpenCTI-Platform/docker/README.md

 ```bash
 $ env $(cat .env | grep ^[A-Z] | xargs) docker stack deploy --compose-file docker-compose.yml opencti
 ```

-> In some configuration, Grakn could fail to start with the following error: `Starting Storage.....FAILED!`
-> You can restart it by using the command `$ docker service update --force opencti_grakn`.

 You can also deploy with the standard Docker command: